 Online Contact Form

-Supporting documentation comes in a variety of forms and depends on the extenuating circumstances outlined in the Enrollment Services/ Scholarship Appeal.
-Students appealing based on a death in the family should submit a copy of the death certificate, funeral program, or obituary.
-Students appealing based on health reasons need to submit medical documentation.
-In general, any claim of an extenuating circumstance that hindered a student’s academic success should be backed up with concrete documentation.
+Supporting documentation comes in a variety of forms and depends on the extenuating circumstances outlined in the Enrollment Services Appeal.
+Students appealing based on a death in the family should submit a legible copy of the

-Statements of Support may be submitted with an Enrollment Services/ Scholarship Appeal and can come from a variety of sources.
-For example, one may choose to seek a Statement of Support from an academic advisor, professor, or an employer.
-A student experiencing serious medical issues may choose to seek a Statement of Support from a healthcare professional.
-Statements of Support should be signed and printed on official letterhead.
+Statements of support may be submitted with an Enrollment Services Appeal and can come from a variety of sources.
+For example, one may choose to seek a statement of support from an academic advisor, professor, or an employer.
+A student experiencing serious medical issues may choose to seek a statement of support from a healthcare professional.
+Statements of support should be signed and printed on official letterhead.

 The decisions of the Enrollment Services Appeals Committee are final.
 Therefore, you should take the proper time to be sure your appeal is complete and gives a thorough account of any extenuating circumstances that may have hindered your academic progress.
 Students must submit a personal signed statement as well as statements of support from appropriate sources based on the circumstances.
 Any documentation that you feel strengthens your appeal should be submitted.